amalnathm7/amalnathm7/README.md

 ### Hey there...
 Myself, Amal Nath
-I'm an undergraduate at TKM College of Engineering, Kollam.
-Kindly mention or ping me if you want to know more about me. 😉
+_I'm an undergraduate at TKM College of Engineering, Kollam.
+Kindly ping me if you want to know more about me. 😉